 Biotechnology on your plate

 As the demand for healthier, greener, and overall better alternatives for putting flavor on our plates grows, biotechnology will be more and more present in the food we eat.
-One of the key barriers to become mainstream is pricing.
+One of the key barriers to becoming mainstream is pricing.
 Many chemical methods have been optimized to produce flavor molecules that are in high demand at extremely low costs.
 In contrast, developing biotechnological alternatives from scratch requires a significant investment.

 “First, we’ll probably see biotech solutions for the most expensive flavors where there’s a challenge with the chemical supply.
 Then, I think biotech will evolve to become better and better.
 You will see biotech rapidly going to lower and lower prices,” said Plambech.
 “But it’s not going to happen overnight.”

-His company, Biosyntia, is actively tackling this problem with a technology to identify strains of bacteria that are optimized to produce a specific compound.
+His company, Biosyntia, is actively tackling this problem with a technology to identify strains of bacteria that are optimal to produce a specific compound.
 As Plambech puts it, while others look for a needle in a haystack, their method is like burning down the haystack to find the needle.
 With technologies like this, biotech is getting closer to taking over the flavor industry.

 “We will be delivering products that are better for the body and available at the same cost as the chemical version.
 On top of that, we save the environment from tons of carbon dioxide and chemical waste.
 It’s just better on all fronts,” added Plambech.